AbdulHadi404/FaceRecognition-And-MaskDetection/docs/HOW_IT_WORKS.md

 ## 📖 Overview

 This document explains how the Face Recognition & Mask Detection system works through a real-world scenario.
-Follow along as we track a student named "John Doe" through the entire attendance process.
+Follow along as we track a student named "John Doe" through the entire recognition process.

 ---

-## 🎬 Scenario: Tracking John Doe's Attendance
+## 🎬 Scenario: Tracking John Doe's Recognition

-Let's imagine you're an administrator at an educational institute, and you need to track attendance for a student named **John Doe** using face recognition and mask detection.
+Let's imagine you're an administrator at an educational institute, and you need to track recognition for a student named **John Doe** using face recognition and mask detection.

 ---